 There are some takeaways here.

-Typically, businesses spend on average 10-13% of their revenue on marketing.
+In recent history, businesses spend on average 10-13% of their revenue on marketing.
 This is consistent with guidelines from economists and other advisors.
 In many cases, current spends have not yet recovered to pre-COVID levels.

 However, averages can be very misleading if you don’t understand the underlying data.
 Are most companies spending 10%?
 Or is there a mix of 5% and 15% spends and everything else in between?